provsalt/notes/Biology/04 Enzymes/Enzymes.md

 Enzymes mostly ends with ==ase==
 Eg: Maltase. which is an enzyme that is acted on [[Nutrients#Carbohydrates|Maltose]]
 	Lipase which acts on Lipid
+## Lock and key hypothesis
+The enzyme is the lock and the substrate is the key.

+The substrate binds to the enzyme at the active site as the enzyme and the substrate are complementary shapes like a key to a lock to form an enzyme-substrate complex.
+Upon reaction. products are formed and they leave the enzyme leaving it chemically unchanged at the end of the reaction.